Costs and benefits of authentication advice: Conclusion

-\begin{acks} Hazel Murray was supported by an Irish Research Council 2017 Government of Ireland Postgraduate Scholarship and a John and Pat Hume doctoral studentship.
-This publication has emanated from research supported in part by a research grant from Science Foundation Ireland (SFI) and is co-funded under the European Regional Development Fund under Grant Number 13/RC/2077. \end{acks}
+\begin{acks} H Murray was supported by an Irish Research Council 2017 Government of Ireland Postgraduate Scholarship and a John and Pat Hume doctoral studentship.
+This publication was supported in part by a research grant from Science Foundation Ireland (SFI) and is co-funded under the European Regional Development Fund under Grant 13/RC/2077\_P2. \end{acks}

 \FloatBarrier